drpeterrohde/QuNet/README.md

 # Code example

 This is the QuNet code in Julia that creates that network.
 Julia modules can be called from Python or run in Jupyter notebooks too.
-You can learn more about Julia at [www.julialang.org](https://www.julialang.org).
+You can learn more about the Julia language at [www.julialang.org](https://www.julialang.org).

 <!--- ![F8B2F2BD-59E6-4FDE-8A14-183D136A5E0A](https://user-images.githubusercontent.com/4382522/115102036-ea978080-9f8b-11eb-872f-143fb3e438f3.jpeg) --->